Ethics (PHIL 202)

 Readings

-Readings for this course consist of book selections and articles.
+Readings for this course consist of articles and book selections.
 There is only one source: the electronic collection provided by the lecturer.

 Y. S. Berkovski.
 Ethics: Course reader.
-Link to the .pdf file forwarded at the beginning of the semester.
+The link to the .pdf file forwarded at the beginning of the semester.
+Note that only hard copies will be allowed to use in class.

 Preliminary term schedule